Interior Designer Job Description Sample

 [Call to Action] You’ve done a great job getting a candidate’s interest, and now you need to convert candidates into applicants.
 Let them know how to apply and encourage them to do so with a strong call to action.
 Advise prospective designers to click the “apply” button at the top of the job listing or to contact your HR department directly.

 Now comes the fun part.
 With Monster job ads, you’ll even have access to our massive resume database, SearchMonster, allowing you to hunt down the best interior designers out there.
-A variety of flexible monthly plans allow you to upgrade, scale down, and cancel your candidate search at any time, and features like our video job ads app, Monster Studios, are included at no extra charge.
+A variety of flexible monthly plans allow you to upgrade, scale down, and cancel your candidate search at any time.
 Get started today!